 Age, gender and ethnicity

-When compared with the state and nation, Cowlitz County had a slightly smaller proportion of children (aged 0-19), fewer younger adults (20-39), about the same middle-aged adults (40-59) and older residents.
+When compared with the state and nation, Cowlitz County had a slightly smaller proportion of children (aged 0 to 19), fewer younger adults (20 – 39), about the same middle-aged adults (40-59) and more older residents.

 The county was much less diverse in terms of race and ethnicity than the state.
-In 2017, 84 percent of Cowlitz’s population was white non-Hispanic or Latino compared with 69 percent at the state level.
-The county’s Hispanic and Latino population has doubled since the 2000 Census, and makes up 9 percent of the population, versus 13 percent at the state level.
+In 2019, 84 percent of Cowlitz’s population was white non-Latinx compared with 69 percent at the state level.
+The county’s Latinx population has doubled since the 2000 Census, and makes up 9 percent of the population, versus 13 percent at the state level.

 |Cowlitz County||Washington state|